 Falgoust also emphasized the importance of the experience.

 “I think you’ll see a big focus on what the venue is.
 It needs to be a highly socialized experience and it needs to be inviting.
 That experience of socialization needs to be just as important as what you experience on the F&B side.
 After the pandemic I think that there is a hunger for that more than there ever has been,” he said.

 Lissette Landestoy, senior regional manager, Caribbean, Central and South America, Hilton Supply management, reinforced the earlier points noting the mega brand company is also “reducing menus” while emphasizing other changes to enhance the overall experience.

 “We’ve been pivoting and being innovative as well.
 We’re using more technology, such as QR codes, as well as having that guest experience with the servers and the bartenders.
-So we’re trying to be more creative and innovative, but really give [guests] that experience they’re used to at Hilton hotels,” she said.
+So we’re trying to be more creative and innovative, but really give them that experience they’re used to at Hilton hotels,” she said.

 Kristin May, chief commercial operations, Vyv—a New York-based health technology company which offers antimicrobial lighting—talked about some of the health and safety challenges that now exist.

 “The food service industry now is really faced with learning very, very quickly about all of the different antimicrobial tools that are out there because it is going to be a continuing expectation,” she said.

 May emphasized that a “multi-layered defense system” is critical for hotel F&B outlets going forward.

 “That’s the really the common language throughout all industries now as we look to promote safety because our traditional cleaning methods now are critical and they’re needed.
 They have to continue but we need more because unfortunately the organisms are really smart.
 We will pass through this pandemic, but we have food borne pathogens and bacteria resistant pathogens so it requires adopting new technology,” she said, touting the effectiveness of light-based tools, for example.